-Most refugees in the United States come from the Democratic Republic of Congo, Burma, Ukraine, Bhutan, Eritrea, Afghanistan, El Salvador, Pakistan, Russia, and Ethiopia.
-Much of America’s refugee population resides in Texas, Washington, Ohio, California, New York, Arizona and other states.
-In 2016, 84,988 refugees moved to the US, decreasing to 22,405 in 2018.
+Most refugees in the US come from the Democratic Republic of the Congo, Burma, Ukraine, Bhutan, Eritrea, Afghanistan, El Salvador, Pakistan, Russia, and Ethiopia.
+Much of America’s refugee population resides in Texas, Washington, Ohio, California, New York, Arizona, and other states.
+In 2016, 84,988 refugees moved to the US; this number decreased to 22,405 in 2018.

-While being a refugee or immigrant allows someone to escape a turbulent and unsafe country, he or she may struggle in finding safely while relocating to another country.
+While being a refugee or immigrant allows someone to escape a turbulent and unsafe country, it may be a struggle to find safety when relocating to another country.
 Being a refugee can expose someone to challenging conditions that can have a lifelong impact.
 General risk factors for refugee and immigrant-related substance abuse include:

 - Forced migration

 - Availability of illicit chemicals in refugee camps